-Attorney General Jack Conway launched the Cyber Crimes Unit, a branch of the Department of Criminal Investigations, in June 2008.
-The creation of this investigative unit followed through on his commitment to devote resources from his office to help stem the rising tide of online crimes.
+The Cyber Crimes Unit, a branch of the Department of Criminal Investigations, was launched in June 2008.
+The creation of this investigative unit followed through on a commitment to devote resources from the Office of the Attorney General to help stem the rising tide of online crimes.

 Assistance to Kentucky law enforcement agencies